Submitting your thesis

 You must have your thesis title page approved before submission.
 The format for the title page is detailed under Thesis examination on the research forms page.
 Please email your title page to GRS.ThesisExams@curtin.edu.au so it can be checked to confirm that the title and layout are both correct.

-If you’re a scholarship recipient, you may be eligible for reimbursements regarding binding fees.
+If you’re a scholarship recipient, you may be eligible for reimbursement of the editing, printing and binding costs.
 Please contact firstname.lastname@example.org in the Office of Research & Development.